Yemisi-jay/API_Documentation/docs/sorting.md

 ```
 ### Descending Order

 To return results in descending order, prepend a `-`(negative sign) to the parameter value.
-For example, to return the same list of transactions with the newest transactions first, use the following syntax:
+For example, to return the same list of transactions with the newest transactions first, use the following syntax: `orderBy=date`.

 ``` bash